Find Your Perfect School

 Cost is one of the most significant differences between an online Catholic college and an online secular school.
 Private Catholic colleges and universities impose higher tuition expenses and miscellaneous fees.
 Meanwhile, secular public schools are more affordable.

 Catholic schools also develop and implement regulations, rules, and policies aligned with Catholic teaching.
-On the contrary, private and public secular colleges and universities maintain secular academic settings for online students regardless of academic backgrounds, beliefs, and race.
+On the contrary, private and public secular colleges and universities maintain secular academic settings for online students regardless of academic background, beliefs, and race.

 Online Catholic and secular schools also differ in the fundamental values they teach their students.
 Secular institutions operate on standardized principles, including academic excellence and global stewardship.
 On the other hand, Catholic schools adhere to the teachings and doctrines of the Roman Catholic Church.